serkan-ozal/driflyte-mcp-server/README.md

 ## Roadmap

 - Support `HTTP Stream` transport protocol (`SSE` transport protocol is deprecated in favor of it) to be able to use the MCP server from remote.
+- Integrate with more data sources (Slack, Teams, Google Docs/Drive, Confluence, JIRA, Zendesk, Salesforce, etc ...))
-- Add more supported topics with their resources
+- Support more topics with their resources

 ## Issues and Feedback